33. Simon Graduate School of Business at the University of Rochester

-The Simon School experience is highly personalized due to a more intimate class size.
-This allows you to create more meaningful relationships with faculty, staff, and each other, thereby enhancing professional and personal development and promoting the capacity for leadership.
+The Simon Business School experience is highly personalized, due to smaller class sizes.
+This allows you to create more meaningful relationships with faculty, staff, and classmates, thereby enhancing professional and personal development and promoting the capacity for leadership.

 Simon students enter the program with a wide range of educational, professional, and geographic backgrounds.
-Undergraduate majors include economics, humanities, social sciences, business and commerce, engineering, and math and science.
-The class of 2014 includes 23 percent women and 19 percent of US students are members of under-represented minority groups.
-Prior full-time work experience averages 4.8 years, and the average age is 28, with approximately one quarter enrolling with fewer than three years of post baccalaureate work experience.
+Undergraduate majors typically include economics, humanities, social sciences, business and commerce, engineering, math, and science.
+The class of 2016 includes 22 percent women and 10 percent of Simon’s US students are members of under-represented minority groups.
+Prior full-time work experience averages 4.7 years and the average age is 27.

 The Simon experience reflects a global reality.
-We prepare our students to be effective professionals in a more racially, culturally, and economically diverse world.
+Students are thoroughly prepared to be effective professionals in a more diverse world.
 Like the larger global economy, there is a unique mixture of talents, personalities, and cultural backgrounds at Simon.

-Simon is known for its network of industry leaders, distinguished faculty, and successful alumni.
+Simon is known for an accomplished network of industry leaders, distinguished faculty, and successful alumni.
 The Frederick Kalmbach Executive Seminar Series features senior corporate executives who lecture monthly on current issues in management.
 Each year, speakers include members or professional associates of Simon’s internationally prominent Executive Advisory Committee.
-Simon students organize and participate in annual marketing case competitions and consulting case competitions.
-Students work directly with worldwide corporations, such as Xerox Corp., Sprint, AT Kearney, Mercer, Wegmans Food Markets Inc., Procter & Gamble, and Constellation Brands, in project courses offered as part of the academic curriculum.
+Simon students organize and participate in annual marketing and consulting case competitions—working directly with worldwide corporations such as Xerox, Sprint, AT Kearney, Mercer, Wegmans, Procter & Gamble, and Constellation Brands in project courses offered as part of the academic curriculum.

 The long list of successful Simon alumni includes:

-Jay Benet, Vice Chairman and CFO of The Travelers Companies, Inc.
+- Jay Benet, Vice Chairman and CFO, The Travelers Companies, Inc

-Mark Grier, Vice Chairman of Financial Management at Prudential Insurance
+- Mark Grier, Vice Chairman of Financial Management, Prudential Insurance

-Sandeep Pahwa, Vice Chairman and Head of Investment Banking/M&A at Barclays Capital
+- Sandeep Pahwa, Vice Chairman and Head of Investment Banking SE Asia and Country CEO of Indonesia and Malaysia, Barclays Capital

-Kathy Waller, Vice President and Controller of The Coca-Cola Company
+- Kathy Waller, Vice President and Controller, The Coca-Cola Company

 The College and Environs

-The Simon School is part of the University of Rochester, a leading research university offering graduate study in approximately 50 fields, with a combined enrollment of undergraduate and graduate students totaling 10,000.
-Situated near Lake Ontario, Rochester is an active and vibrant city with a rich history of philanthropy, corporate development, and technological innovation.
+Simon Business School is part of the University of Rochester, a leading research university offering graduate study in approximately 50 fields, with a combined enrollment of undergraduate and graduate students totaling more than10,000.
+Situated near Lake Ontario, Rochester is New York State’s third-largest city.
+It has a rich history of philanthropy, corporate development, and technological innovation.
 Once known as “the city that George Eastman built,” these days Rochester is better known for exciting startup opportunities that have sprung from the industry giants that got their start here.
-The metropolitan Rochester area (population 1 million) is home to many major international corporations and entrepreneurial ventures, including Johnson & Johnson, Bausch + Lomb, and Xerox Corporation’s marketing group.
-Numerous cultural and recreational opportunities include the Rochester Philharmonic Orchestra and the University’s own Eastman School of Music.